moonbeam-foundation/Moonbuilders-Hackathon-Survival-Kit/README.md

 In order to be eligible for this bounty, your dApp should have at least some smart contract logic deployed to Moonbeam or Moonbase Alpha.
 Secondly, it needs to implement a cross-chain contract call that plays a non-trivial role in the application.
 As an example, if you’re building a cross-chain DEX, a cross-chain contract call that sends a message “HELLO WORLD” to another chain at random intervals would be considered trivial and not related to the dApp’s purpose.

+#### Rewards:
+* 1st place: 4,000 USDC
+* 2nd place: 1,000 USDC

-## Bounty 2 - Use the Batch or Call Permit Precompile
+## Bounty 2 - Improve your dApp’s UX with Batching or Gasless Transactions

 Moonbeam has a variety of precompiles, such as the batch precompile and call permit precompile that offer powerful functionality to builders which can vastly improve the UX for dApp users.
 The batch precompile allows you to combine multiple smart contract calls into a single transaction.
 These groupings can be atomic or nonatomic at your discretion.